Accumulate savings faster with tax-deferred growth

 529 plans provide compounding growth potential in a tax-deferred account, which may provide substantially more growth potential over time than a taxable account.

-Section 529 Qualified Tuition Programs are intended to be used only to save for qualified higher education expenses.
+Section 529 Qualified Tuition Programs are intended to be used only to save for qualified education expenses.
 These Programs are not intended to be used, nor should they be used, by any taxpayer for the purpose of evading federal or state taxes or tax penalties.
 Taxpayers may wish to seek tax advice from an independent tax advisor based on their own particular circumstances.

-1. Withdrawals which are not for qualified higher educational expenses may be taxed as ordinary income and may be subject to a federal 10% additional tax.
+1. Withdrawals which are not for qualified educational expenses may be taxed as ordinary income and may be subject to a federal 10% additional tax.

 2. Earnings withdrawn by AL residents from a non-AL plan are subject to AL income tax.